raspberrypilearning/encoded-art/en/step_3.md

 In order to **test** that your shape functions work correctly you will need to **call** them from the `draw()` function.

-Make sure that you add in the values for your chosen parameters!
+Make sure that you add in the arguments for your chosen parameters!

 Here is an example of what your function calls might look like: